nathabee/PomoloBee/docs/WORKLOG.md

 - **Hours Worked**: 3 hours
 - **Tasks Completed**:
   - App - add on : add the imagecard/preview button in ImageHistoryScreen to open SvgMapScreen in read only mode and put a red cross where the image was taken
-  - App - refactor initViewModel into SettingsViewModel, plus initScreen and initDone in mainActivity (see BUG3)
+  - App - refactor initViewModel into SettingsViewModel, plus initScreen and initDone in mainActivity (see BUG3) (pending)

+---

+### April 25 2025
+- **Hours Worked**: 4 hours
+- **Tasks Completed**:
+  - App - refactor initViewModel into SettingsViewModel, plus initScreen and initDone in mainActivity (add radio button)
+  - App - BUG9 (pending) if no file selected in camerascreen and save, we should not save with unknown field but force choice

   ---

 </details>